Wolverine971/9takes/src/blog/people/celebrities/Ellen-Degeneres.md

 Enneagram type 6 individuals often struggle with fear and anxiety about the unknown.

-Ellen has spoken about her fear of failure and rejection, which can be attributed to her enneagram type 6 personality.
+Ellen has spoken about her fear of failure and rejection, which can be attributed to her Enneagram type 6 personality.
 However, she has also demonstrated courage and resilience in the face of adversity, such as when she came out as gay on national television in 1997.